-How to Incorporate Email Marketing and Contests to Maximize Success and Return
+How to Use Email Marketing and Contests to Maximize Success

 18 months ago when I wrote a contest best practices article I’d talk at length about “driving new Fans and Followers” because that was often the goal of our merchants.